Share Post:

 Tracking the reasons customers are leaving can be even more important than tracking this number itself.
 That’s especially true if you’re in B2B sales and your customers are startups that may involuntarily churn because they have gone out of business.

-We don’t need to tell you how important it is for business success to retain customers—it’s the path to greater ROI.
+We don’t need to tell you how important it is for business success to retain customers—it’s the path to greater ROI and ensuring SaaS sales success.
 To help accelerate your company’s growth, HubSpot reveals “15 Examples of Customer Retention Strategies That Work” and Sales Impact Academy has an exclusive course on Customer Success Fundamentals.

 10. What’s Your Ability to Land & Expand?
 (Net Dollar Retention Rate)